Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![On the Provider Installation screen, the Register button is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image95.png "Provider Installation screen")

-26. Minimize your Remote Desktop window and locate the vault registration key which is in the **Downloads** directory of your **LABVM**.
+26. Minimize your Remote Desktop window and locate the vault registration key which is in the **Downloads** directory of **LABVM**.
 Right-click the file and copy it.
-Move back to your **HYPERVHOST** and paste the file to the desktop.
+Move back to **HYPERVHOST** and paste the file to the desktop.

     ![In the menu, Paste is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image96.png "Menu")

     ![Screenshot of the file being pasted.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image97.png "File being pasted")

-27. On the Vault Setting screen select **Browse**.
+27. On the Vault Setting screen select **Browse**

     ![In the Vault Settings Screen, the Browse button is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image98.png "Vault Settings Screen")

-28. Locate the Vault file on the desktop and select **Open**.
+28. Locate the Vault file on the desktop and select **Open**

     ![In File Explorer, the vault file is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image99.png "File Explorer")